grincc/grin-wallet-api-tutorial/readme.md

 - It decodes to a Tor address.
 - Acts as a key to encrypt the transaction data being communicated by Slatepack Messages (strings).

-To retrieve the public slatepack address associated with the active account at the given derivation path, you just need to call the method `get_slatepack_address` like this:
+To retrieve the public Slatepack address associated with the active account at the given derivation path, you just need to call the method `get_slatepack_address` like this:

 ```json
 {